Collective Quantum Batteries and Charger-Battery Setup in Open Quantum Systems: Impact of Inter-Qubit Interactions, Dissipation, and Quantum Criticality: Preliminaries

-In this model, the two central spins are collectively envisioned as a quantum battery, and their corresponding spin baths act as a dissipator or charger.
-The impact of both the XXX and DM interactions on the performance of this quantum battery is analyzed in Sec.
-IIIA.
+In this model, the two central spins are collectively envisioned as a quantum battery, see Fig~\ref{fig_two_central_spin_collective_quantum_battery}, and their corresponding spin baths act as a dissipator or charger.
+Due to this, we call this setup a two-qubit collective central spin battery.

+The impact of both the XXX and DM interactions on the performance of this quantum battery is analyzed in Sec.~\ref{sec_dynamics_two_qubit_collective_cs_battery}.